rmokady/mbu-content-tansfer/README.md

 ```
 --lr 0.0002 --disclr 0.0002 --alpha1 0.5 --alpha2 0.5 --beta1 0.0 --beta2 0.5 --gama 5.0 --delta 5.0 --discweight 1.0
 ```
-#- Command line for handbags content transfer: (Augmentation should be performed as the center of the image is different #between the domains)
-#```
-#python mask_train.py --root ./bags/ --out ./bags0/ --alpha1 0.5 --alpha2 0.5 --beta1 0.0 --beta2 2.5 --delta 7.0 --gama 5.0 #--discweight 0.1
-#```

 ## Custom Dataset
 First, You can then run the preprocessing in the following manner:
 ```